Skip to content

 3. Check off items as you complete them.

-4. Once you meet the validation rule set (checked ‘at least one’, or checked ‘all items’), you can complete the parent task (assuming all other required fields are filled).
+4. Once you meet the validation rule (either ‘at least one’ or ‘all items’ checked), you can complete the parent task - assuming you’ve filled out any other required fields too.

 Checking off items in a checklist field within a task